pemulis/git-highlighter/README.md

 # Is It Live Yet?

-[Sort of!](http://git-highlighter.herokuapp.com) It takes a few minutes for the app to generate recommendations, since it has to make a lot of client calls to GitHub, and recommendations are custom-tailored to each user.
+[Sort of!](http://git-highlighter.herokuapp.com) It takes a few minutes for the app to generate recommendations, since it has to make a lot of client calls to GitHub and recommendations are custom-tailored to each user.
+I'm looking at ways to speed this up.

 # Anything Else I Should Know?